dewyman/TALON-paper-2019/README.md

 ## Figure_2
 Describes exactly how the panels of Figure 2 in the paper were generated

+## Figure_3
+Describes exactly how the panels of Figure 3 in the paper were generated

 ## Figure_4
 Describes exactly how the panels of Figure 4 in the paper were generated